newrelic/newrelic-php-agent/README.md

 This [troubleshooting framework](https://discuss.newrelic.com/t/php-troubleshooting-framework-install/108683) steps you through common troubleshooting questions.

 New Relic offers NRDiag, a [client-side diagnostic utility](https://docs.newrelic.com/docs/using-new-relic/cross-product-functions/troubleshooting/new-relic-diagnostics) that automatically detects common problems with New Relic agents.
 If NRDiag detects a problem, it suggests troubleshooting steps.
-NRDiag can also automatically attach troubleshooting data to a New Relic Support ticket.
+For customers with a New Relic Support Plan, NRDiag can also automatically attach troubleshooting data to a New Relic Support ticket.

 If the issue has been confirmed as a bug or is a Feature request, please file a Github issue.